Harsha2k3/T-20_Score_Predictor-Externship-Project/README.md

 - **Feature Selection:** Identify the most relevant features for the prediction model.
 This can be done using techniques such as correlation analysis, feature importance ranking, and domain knowledge.

 - **Model Training:** Train a Linear Regression, Random Forest Regression and XGBRegression models using the preprocessed data and the selected features.
-The XBGRegressor gives the maximum R2 Score.So, we choose XGBRegressor as main model.The XGBoost model is a gradient boosting algorithm that uses decision trees as base learners.
+The XBGRegressor gives the maximum R2 Score.So, we choose XGBRegressor as main model and we got an accuracy about 98.6%.
+The XGBoost model is a gradient boosting algorithm that uses decision trees as base learners.

 - **Model Evaluation:** Evaluate the performance of the XGBoost model using metrics such as mean absolute error, mean squared error, and R-squared.